Enter your zip to see mobile providers in your area.

 |Verizon||47.4 Mbps||9.5%||View Plans|

 T-Mobile has a leg up against its main cellular rivals thanks to a 2020 corporate merger with Sprint, which has given it a much larger wireless footprint.
-The carrier has also emphasized low-band, sub–6 GHz 5G, which is the slowest but also the most wide-reaching type of 5G, so it covers a lot of ground nationwide.
+It’s also the only carrier right now with a proper mid-band 5G network, which delivers speeds upwards of 350 Mbps in dozens of major cities and large towns, including modestly-sized locations like Ithaca, New York and Medina, Ohio.3

 Still, you won’t always be on the 5G network when you’re in an area with T-Mobile’s 5G.
-In areas where 5G is available, customers have accessed it for about a third of their phone time.
+In areas where 5G is available, customers have accessed it for just over a third of their phone time.
 (When you’re not on 5G, your phone reverts to the 4G network.)

 Put in your zip code to find mobile internet providers available in your area:

-T-Mobile Home Internet is a 5G home internet service that’s now available to 30 million Americans in 49 states.
+T-Mobile Home Internet is a home internet service that’s available to millions of Americans in 49 states.
 It costs $60 a month and works on a fixed-wireless connection, delivering an average of around 100 Mbps speeds on 5G networks (and 4G where 5G isn’t available).

 The service first launched in a trial form, so for months it was only available to a tiny number of T-Mobile customers.
 But T-Mobile properly launched T-Mobile Home Internet in April 2021, making it much more widely available.